Niall is a Master of Osteopathy working from The West-Gate Clinic. He provides strength & conditioning and anatomy learning online.

 The sacrum is a solid bone, which was once thought to be a continuation of the spinal joints.
 It's thought that it was once separated into multiple vertebral joints with an intervertebral disc in between each.
 Evolution seems to have found more use for a stable bone used to support the rest of the pelvis and act as an anchorage for ligaments and muscles.
 The bones have therefore fused over time.

-The innominate bones are interesting, as before the age of about 15, each innominate is actually made up of three bones which begin to fuse together during the early teenage years.
-The ilium, the posterior-most bone which articulates with the sacrum.
-The ischium which forms part of the acetabular fossa where the acetabulum head sits to form the hip joint.
+The innominate bones are interesting, as, before the age of about 15, each innominate is actually made up of three bones that begin to fuse together during the early teenage years.
+The ilium is the posterior-most bone that articulates with the sacrum.
+The ischium forms part of the acetabular fossa where the acetabulum head sits to form the hip joint.
 The third bone is the pubis, which forms the rest of the acetabular fossa and joins the medial anterior cartilage that makes the pubic symphysis.
 The pubic symphysis has an important role in pregnancy which will be discussed later.

 The ligaments of the pelvis, are amongst the strongest in the human body.
 They form what can be described as a "basket weave" formation, in order to create strength and tensegrity within the structure.
 This is part of the "forced closure" method that the pelvis adopts in order to keep itself secure.
 This will be explored further on.

 The pelvis is one of the largest muscular attachment points in the human body, partly due to its central position and a crucial link between the upper and lower body.
-The muscles also contribute to "forced closure", anchoring themselves in a way that, when contracted, push the bones of the pelvis together.
-The largest muscle in the body, gluteus maximus attaches directly into the pelvis.
+The muscles also contribute to "forced closure", anchoring themselves in a way that, when contracted, pushes the bones of the pelvis together.
+The largest muscle in the body, the gluteus maximus attaches directly to the pelvis.